 Fun for all ages, whatever the weather...

-Schools, private groups or party bookings are welcome from Easter to the end of August, on days when the Museum is usually closed.
-Downloadable booking information and forms can be found on the website.
+School or private group bookings welcome from Easter to end September on days when the Museum is closed to the general public.
+More information and booking form can be found on the website.